 Koren and Milo started with a few of their own show horses, one client horse, and a small string of academy horses in a leased barn not far from their home.
 Between the two of them, they ran the entire business on their own including cleaning stalls, feeding, working horses, giving lessons, and traveling to compete in horse shows around the country.
-In a few short years, Lone Star has evolved into the World-Class barn it is today with multiple World and National titles.
-Lone Star Saddlebreds now consists of a staff of four instructors including Milo and Koren, and a fabulous staff of experienced grooms that help maintain the horses, barn, and beautiful 18-acre facility in Magnolia, TX – only a few miles from where it all began.
-Lone Star Saddlebreds Riding Academy, LLC was officially founded in 2012 due to the increasing size of the riding lesson program which is now run as an Academy of Horsemanship where students of all ages not only get instruction in the Saddleseat discipline on the back of a horse, but also learning to work with them from the ground – grooming and tacking their own horses, as well as learning different concepts in a classroom setting.
+In a few short years, Lone Star evolved into the world-class barn it is today with multiple World and National titles.
+Lone Star Saddlebreds consists of Milo and Koren, and a fabulous staff of experienced grooms that help maintain the horses, barn, and beautiful 18-acre facility in Magnolia, TX – only a few miles from where it all began.
+The riding academy was officially founded in 2012 due to the increasing size of the riding lesson program which is now run as an Academy of Horsemanship where students of all ages not only get instruction in the Saddleseat and Western disciplines on the back of a horse, but also learning to work with them from the ground – grooming and tacking their own horses, as well as learning different concepts in a classroom setting.
 Their goal is to develop well-rounded horsemen and women in addition to great riders.

-- To conduct our business in a highly professional manner in a safe environment; to provide high quality instruction, not just a high quantity of lessons; to provide an individualized experience to each client in a goal-oriented environment; to build the confidence of the rider and their horse with each experience; to produce horsemen and women with excellent riding skills.
+- To conduct our business in a highly professional manner in a safe environment; to provide high quality instruction; to provide an individualized experience to each client in a goal-oriented environment; to build the confidence of the rider and their horse with each experience; to produce horsemen and women with excellent riding skills.

 Milo Jones – Owner/Trainer